- Specific Sounds a Cat Makes

 It means that the cat is interested in hunting down its prey.

-This is totally related to its hunting instincts.
-Your cat can chirp by seeing a sparrow, any bird, or even squirrel, or any other prey that is present out of the window.
+Your cat can chirp by seeing a sparrow, any bird, even a squirrel, or any other prey that is present out of the window.

 Why Does My Cat Make Weird Noises While Sleeping?

-Sometimes strange voices, snoring, etc., are connected to REM sleep (where cats mostly see dreams).
+Sometimes strange sounds like snoring are connected to REM sleep (where cats mostly see dreams).

 Why Does My Cat Make Weird Noises After Encountering Flies?